 After two sequels and a couple of spin-offs, the video game where a marine - affectionately known as the ‘Doom Guy’ - fights demons on Mars sunk back into the darkness for a few years.
-Eventually, publisher Bethesda and Id Software - the original developer of the series - revived the franchise for a reboot in 2016 that was aptly titled just ‘Doom’.
-(Not in the least bit confusing.)
-To coincide with the new release, the Doom video game board game released in 2004, Doom: The Board Game, was similarly rebooted with a new polished edition.
+Eventually, publisher Bethesda and id Software - the original developer of the series - revived the franchise for a reboot in 2016 that was aptly titled just ‘Doom’ (not in the least bit confusing).
+To coincide with the new release, a Doom board game released in 2004.
+Doom: The Board Game, was similarly rebooted with a new polished edition.
 Its name?
 Doom: The Board Game.
 Yep, not confusing at all.

-A horror board game featuring both playable marines and demons, Doom: The Board Game sees up to four players facing off against a lone player controlling the forces of Hell.
-Doom is a co-op board game of sorts, because the opposing groups each have their own separate set of goals and advantages.
+A board game featuring both playable marines and demons, Doom: The Board Game sees up to four players facing off against a lone player controlling the forces of Hell.
+Doom pits players against one another as opposing groups each have their own separate set of goals and advantages.
 For the demons - simple-minded as they are - it’s a rather straightforward affair of eliminating every single one of the marines to achieve victory, preferably in the most violent manner possible.
 As for the marines, they’ll be looking to restore power to the United Aerospace Corporation’s space facilities or delving down into the depths of Hell itself.